Japanese submarine I-55 (1925): Third war patrol

 I-55 departed Cam Ranh Bay for her third war patrol on 31 January 1942, assigned a patrol area at the southern entrance to Lombok Strait between Bali and Lombok as a part of the A Group.
-After refueling at an advance base in the Anambas Islands on 2 February 1942, she proceeded to the her patrol area.
+After refueling at an advance base in the Anambas Islands on 2 February 1942, she proceeded to her patrol area.
 I-55 often is credited with sinking the Dutch 1,937-gross register ton steamer SS Van Lansberge on 4 February 1942, but Van Lansberge actually was sunk in an air attack.

 After the Japanese submarine Ro-34 expended all of her torpedoes in an attack on an Allied convoy, I-53, I-54, and I-55 received orders on 5 February 1942 to patrol in Ro-34ʼs area.
 On 7 February 1942, I-55 encountered the 4,519-gross register ton Dutch passenger ship Van Cloon in the Java Sea at 06°18′S 111°36′E and engaged her with gunfire, forcing her to beach herself on the south shore of Bawean Island in a sinking condition.
 The United States Navy patrol vessel USS Isabel (PY-10) arrived on the scene, rescued 187 people from Van Cloon, and opened fire on I-55 when I-55 attempted to surface nearby.
 I-55 dived and later was attacked by an Allied PBY Catalina flying boat.

 Japanese forces invaded Sumatra and Java on 8 February 1942, and at 21:02 on the evening of 13 February I-55 hit the British 4,799-gross register ton armed steamer SS Derrymore with two torpedoes in the Java Sea.
 Derrymore, which was on a voyage from Singapore to Batavia, Java, with a 7,000-ton cargo of military stores including ammunition and six crated Hawker Hurricane Mark II fighters and carrying 209 Royal Australian Air Force (RAAF) personnel, sank 90 minutes later about 5 nmi north of Jason Rock and 12 nmi southwest of Noordwachter Island in the Thousand Islands at 05°18′S 106°20′E with the loss of nine RAAF personnel.
 The Royal Australian Navy corvette HMAS Ballarat quickly rescued Derrymore′s entire crew of 36 (including four gunners) and the other 200 RAAF personnel aboard.

 On 17 February 1942, I-55 and I-56 received orders to proceed to Staring Bay on the coast of Celebes.
 On 18 February 1942, I-55 reported sinking an Allied merchant ship with gunfire, although her likely target, the 5,804-gross register ton Norwegian tanker SS Madrono, actually suffered no damage.
 I-55 ended her patrol with her arrival at Staring Bay on 21 February 1942.